 A SIMPLE IRA is an employer-sponsored retirement plan offered within small businesses that have 100 or fewer employees.
-SIMPLE is an acronym for savings incentive match for employees.
 Small businesses may favor SIMPLE IRAs because they are a less expensive and less complicated alternative to a 401(k) plan.
-But there are some distinct rules.

-The employer must either match the contributions employees make to their plan, up to 3% of salary.
-Or the employer can make contributions for employees of a flat 2% of salary, whether or not the employee chooses to participate in the plan.
-This differs from 401(k) plans.
+This plan type differs from the 401(k) plan.
 An employer offering a 401(k) plan can choose whether to match employee contributions.
-Many do, but in difficult economic times, matching programs can be among the first benefits cut.
-Employers who choose to offer SIMPLE IRAs are generally required to match, dollar for dollar, from 1% to 3% of the employee's salary.
+Many do, but in difficult economic times, matching programs can be among the first benefits to get cut.
+Employers who choose to offer SIMPLE IRAs are generally required to match, dollar for dollar, anywhere from 1% to 3% of the employee's salary.

 Rollovers With SIMPLE IRAs